noahehall/multicloud/providers/aws/services/globalInfrastructure/globalArchitecture.md

 - helps you understand the pros and cons of decisions you make while building systems on AWS
 - best practices for designing and operating reliable, secure, efficient, and cost-effective systems in the cloud
+- self-service tool that helps customers review AWS workloads at any time without the need for an AWS solutions architect.
+- general process
+  - define your workload by answering a series of architectural questions
+  - responses are evaluated against the 5 pillars
+  - creates an improvement plan with a prioritized list of issues to resolve
+  - generate a summary report

 ### Operational Excellence